MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6510 [Wnn]
 ```

-The guided Single Surface probe prompts the user for a starting location, overtravel distance, which surface to probe, a maximum probing distance, and for X and Y surfaces, a probing depth below the starting location.
+The **Single Surface** probing macro prompts the user for a starting location, overtravel distance, which surface to probe, a maximum probing distance, and for X and Y surfaces, a probing depth below the starting location.
 It can probe the Z height of a workpiece, or a single surface on X or Y if the operator knows these are aligned with the machine axes.
 This macro only probes a single point so it cannot calculate surface angles.

 If the `W` parameter is set then this will be the WCS offset that will be zeroed.
 If no parameter is set then no WCS will be zeroed.